Cudjoe Lewis: Early life and enslavement

 By the time the Clotilda reached the Mississippi coast in July 1860, the United States Federal Government had been alerted to its activities, and Timothy Meaher, his brother Burns, and their associate John Dabney were arrested and charged with illegal possession of the captives.
 However, there was a gap of almost five months between the end of July 1860, when summonses and writs of seizure were issued against the Meahers and Dabney, and mid-December when they received them.
 During the intervening period the captives were dispersed and hidden, and without their physical presence as evidence, the case was dismissed in January 1861.

 Until the end of the Civil War (1861–65), Lewis and his fellows lived as de facto slaves of Meaher, his brothers, or their associates.
 Lewis was purchased by James Meaher, for whom he worked as a deckhand on a steamer.
 During this time he became known as "Cudjo Lewis."
 He later explained that he suggested "Cudjo," a day-name commonly given to boys born on a Monday, as an alternative to his given name when James Meaher had difficulty pronouncing "Kossola."

 The name "Cudjo" sounds similar to "Kodjoe", a popular name in Ghana, where it is also given to those born on Monday.
-Cudjoe or Kudzo is the alternate name besides Kodzo, given to male children among the Gbe speaking tribes stretching from southeastern Ghana to southwestern Nigeria.
+Cudjoe or Kudzo is the alternative name, besides Kodzo, given to male children among the Gbe-speaking tribes stretching from southeastern Ghana to southwestern Nigeria.
 His captors were Fon, a branch of that language cluster.
 Historian Diouf posits that the surname "Lewis" was a corruption of his father's name Oluale, sharing the "lu" sound; in his homeland, the closest analog to what speakers of American English understood as a surname would have been a patronymic.